 When you return to the office, the ankle is usually ready to be placed in a boot for protection.
 For the next 5-6 weeks no weight is to be put on the leg in most cases.
 One can start showering 2 weeks after the surgery on average.
 Around 6 weeks after the surgery, you can progressively apply weight to the leg while in the boot until you are completely weight bearing in the boot without an assist device.
 Range of motion and therapy begins 4-6 weeks after surgery.
 You can drive 9 weeks after surgery if your right leg was injured.
 Eleven to 12 weeks after surgery the boot is replaced with a shoe and possibly an ankle brace.
 Return to full impact and running would be achieved in the following months.

-For more information or a personal evaluation, please visit our website.
 Appointments can be made with Dr. Adam G. Miller by calling (513)-354-3700 or booking online here.
-If you are not following Dr. Adam G. Miller on social media, you can do so on Facebook or Twitter for: updates and comments on cutting edge treatments, discussion of various injuries, and sport/athlete issues.
+If you are not following Dr. Adam G. Miller on social media, you can do so on Facebook or Twitter for updates and comments on cutting edge treatments, discussion of various injuries, and sport/athlete issues.

 1 Ramsey PL, Hamilton W. Changes in tibiotalar area of contact caused by lateral talar shift.
 J Bone Joint Surg Am.
 1976 Apr;58(3):356-7.
 Epub 1976/04/01.